idk35325/Chromebooks-Linux-Audio-Fix-For-RW_Legacy/README.md

 - 🟡 Debian
 - 🟡 Fedora
 - 🟡 Elementary OS
-- 🟡 GalliumOS (with custom kernel)
+- 🟡 GalliumOS
-- 🟡 Arch Linux Btw / CachyOS Linux
+- 🟡 Arch Linux

 If you test and confirm it works on other distros " More Chromebooks Models " platform processor " and processors   , please open an **issue** or **pull request** so we can update the list!